-- About half of all colleges practice front-loading of grants, which provides a better mix of grants to first-year students than to upperclassmen.
+- Front-loading of grants.
+About half of all colleges practice front-loading of grants, which provides a better mix of grants to first-year students than to upperclassmen.
 This will yield a lower net price during the freshman year than during subsequent years.
-Ask the college whether it practices front-loading of grants, or visit College Navigator and use the financial aid section to compare the percentage receiving "Grant or scholarship aid" and the average grant or scholarship aid amount for beginning undergraduate students and all undergraduate students.
-If the college practices front-loading of grants, there will be a significant difference in these figures. - All colleges must reduce the need-based financial aid package when a student wins a private scholarship.
-But each college can choose how to reduce the financial aid package.
-Some colleges will use the private scholarship to reduce or eliminate unmet need, if any.
+Ask the college whether it practices front-loading of grants, or visit College Navigator at http://nces.ed.gov/collegenavigator/ and use the financial aid section to compare the percentage receiving "Grant or scholarship aid" and the average grant or scholarship aid amount for beginning undergraduate students and all undergraduate students.
+If the college practices front-loading of grants, there will be a significant difference in these figures. - Scholarship displacement.
+All colleges must adjust the need-based financial aid package when a student wins a private scholarship.
+But, each college can choose how to adjust the financial aid package.
+Some colleges will use the private scholarship to reduce or eliminate unmet financial need, if any.
 Then, some colleges will use the private scholarship to reduce loans and/or student employment, in which case the student's net price will decrease.
 Other colleges will use the private scholarship to reduce the college's own grant funds, in which case the student gets no net financial benefit.
 Students should ask each college for a copy of its "outside scholarship policy" if they've won private scholarships.
 It can make a big difference in the net price.